companieshouse/node-session-handler/README.md

      });
 ```
   All your app session data will be removed from`res.locals` and also deleted from the cache.

+## Error handling

+In your local development environment, all errors will be logged to your console so please monitor it for any issues or to triage bugs.

 ## Linting and testing